 System restore is enabled by default in Windows 11/10.
-In some cases, users found that the system restore was disabled and they didn’t know why.
-So, it’s important to check if system restore is turned on in your Windows PC, otherwise enable it now just in case bad things happen in the future.
+However, in some cases, it may be disabled, and you may not know why.
+Therefore, it’s essential to check if system restore is turned on in your Windows PC, and if not, enable it now to safeguard against future issues.

 - Search for System and open it.
 (In Windows 11, directly search for “Advanced system settings” via Start and skip step 3.)

-- Click Advanced system settings from the left panel.
+- Click Advanced system settings in the left panel.

-- If you don’t have any system restore point, the System Restore button would be greyed out.
+- If you don’t have any system restore points, the System Restore button will be greyed out.

 - Select your system drive, usually the C: drive.

 - Click Configure.

 - Under Disk Space Usage, adjust the max usage to your preferred level.
 This is the amount of space that will be allocated for System Restore to create restore points.
 Set a comfortable amount of space that you can afford to spare.
 The more space you allow, the more restore points can be created.

 When System Restore is enabled, it will immediately create its first restore point.
 Additional restore points will be created over time.
 When the number of restore points exceeds the allowed disk space, older restore points will be replaced.

 Create system restore point manually